Art Warren

-Arthur Frank Warren (born March 23, 1993) is an American professional baseball pitcher in the New York Yankees organization.
-He has previously played for the Seattle Mariners and Cincinnati Reds.
+Arthur Frank Warren (born March 23, 1993) is an American professional baseball pitcher for the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners and Cincinnati Reds.

 Career

 Amateur career

 Warren attended Napoleon High School in Napoleon, Ohio and played college baseball at the University of Cincinnati and Ashland University.
 He was drafted by the Seattle Mariners in the 23rd round of the 2015 Major League Baseball draft.

 Seattle Mariners

 Warren made his professional debut with the Arizona League Mariners and pitched seven innings for them, giving up three runs and striking out ten.
 He started 2016 with the Clinton LumberKings and was promoted to the Bakersfield Blaze during the season.
-In 27 total games between the two teams, he posted an 11-2 record with a 3.17 ERA.
-He pitched 2017 with Bakersfield where he pitched to a 3-1 record, 3.06 ERA, and 1.28 WHIP in 43 games.
+In 27 total games between the two teams, he posted an 11–2 record with a 3.17 ERA.
+He pitched 2017 with Bakersfield where he pitched to a 3–1 record, 3.06 ERA, and 1.28 WHIP in 43 games.
 After the season pitched in the Arizona Fall League.

-In 2018, Warren pitched for the Arkansas Travelers, going 1-2 with a 1.72 ERA in only 15 2/3 innings due to injury.
+In 2018, Warren pitched for the Arkansas Travelers, going 1–2 with a 1.72 ERA in only 15 2/3 innings due to injury.
 He returned to Arkansas to begin 2019, going 2–1 with a 1.71 ERA.

 The Mariners selected Warren's contract and promoted him to the major leagues on September 10, 2019.
 He made his major league debut on September 12 versus the Cincinnati Reds, pitching a scoreless 1/3 of an inning.